Splashganger/Iris/README.md

 ![Iris: An open-source shaders mod compatible with OptiFine shaderpacks](docs/banner.png)

-# Iris (Starline)
+# Iris Starline
 A fork of Iris focused on bringing fixes and features to the user faster and to provide a better in-game user experience.
+Currently, a major addition over normal iris is preliminary shaderpack config support, including an in-game gui to manage shader settings.

 ## How to download and install starline
 1. Log into or create a GitHub account if you don't already have one